2022-DEV1-040/DevelopmentBooks/README.md

 # DevelopmentBooks

+This code was written with JDK 1.8 and maven 3.8.5

 For run the application you just need to run the class DevelopmentBooksApplication.

 In the folder resources you can find :